ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * weasd - snow liquid equivalent
       * snod - physical snow depth
       ---Optional---
-      * massden - smoke mass mixing ratio (only available in RAP/HRRR-Smoke)
+      * massden - smoke mass mixing ratio (only available in RAP/HRRR-Smoke and use of the GSDphys_smoke_var_map.txt varmap)

 Column 2: Name of the variable in the output “coldstart” files.
 Unimplemented.